TitaniumTigers4829/SwerveDriveJack_ZCHECK/README.md

 # SwerveDriveJack
 This code is for the Falcon 500 motors.
-As of right now it doesn't work .-.
+As of right now it's not finished.